 Brightspot's preferred CMS programming language

 After originally weighing C#, Brightspot eventually landed on using Java as its programming language of choice.
-It was hard to pass up on the popularity, especially in 2008, when Brightspot CMS began.
+It was hard to pass up on the popularity, especially in 2008, when Brightspot CMS began, the world-class platform to boost your digital strategy.

 Brightspot enables developers to model content types with Java classes.
-With Java, a data model can be altered by modifying the Java classes that define it, without regard to database schema or other configurations.
+With Java, a data model can be altered by modifying the Java classes that define it, without regard to database schema or other configurations, an example of Brightspot removing developer roadblocks.

 Brightspot's editorial user interface is automatically derived from the underlying Java classes that describe the content objects.